Lifecycle Methods in React

 What are the Lifecycle Methods in React?

 Lifecycle methods in React are specialized functions that get called at specific points in a component’s life cycle.
 They offer a way to hook into the various phases of a component’s existence, from its initial mounting on the DOM to its eventual unmounting and destruction.
-These methods provide developers with opportunities to perform specific actions like manipulating the state, fetching data, or manually manipulating the DOM at different stages in the component’s life.
+These methods provide React JS developers with opportunities to perform specific actions like manipulating the state, fetching data, or manually manipulating the DOM at different stages in the react component lifecycle.

-The lifecycle of a React component is typically divided into four main phases:
+The lifecycle methods in React component is typically divided into four main phases:

 Within each React lifecycle phase, there exist various lifecycle methods that can be customized to execute code at designated points in the process.
 Collectively, these are referred to as component lifecycle methods.